This article is intended for end-users of CloudExtend Autopilot and includes basic instructions, FAQs, and troubleshooting steps.

-Autopilot is available for customers on our Enterprise Edition.
+All versions of Autopilot are available for customers on our Enterprise Edition.
 This article is intended for Microsoft Outlook users.
 Google Workspace users can use this link to learn more.
 If you're not sure what plan you are on or wish to upgrade check with your admin or contact firstname.lastname@example.org.

 Autopilot is available for your personal mailbox as well as a shared mailbox that has been properly shared with you.

 Thread-based Autopilot (1.0): Autopilot enables users to attach an email to one or more NetSuite records and then auto-sync every single back/forth reply attached to those same records, even when they are away from their computer.
 When to use it:

 You want more in NetSuite, than not in NetSuite and you want less clicks to get emails into NetSuite to the right records.

 You are saving to transaction records like Sales Orders or Invoices and the email threads typically only involve discussing 1 transaction at a time.